healthyregions/oeps/docs/reference/commands/build-docs.md

   Generates verious documentation pages based on the data content.

-  OPERATION
+  OPERATION (choose one)

-  bq-reference: build reference file for Big Query tables cli: create all documentation for the CLI interface registry-summary: build summary CSV files of all content in the registry
+  bq-reference: build reference file for Big Query tables

+  cli: create all documentation for the CLI interface

+  registry-summary: build summary CSV files of all content in the registry

 Options:
   --registry-path PATH  Optional override for the registry directory.